gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 DABC provides specialized web control gui, which shows DAQ and TDC calibration status.
 To activate it, one should open http://localhost:8090/?item=EventBuilder/HadaqCombiner or just click `EventBuilder/HadaqCombiner` in the browser.
-One will see DAQ state, start/stop file writing, configured TRB/TDC ids and progress of TDC calibration.
+One could see DAQ state, configured TRB/TDC ids and progress of TDC calibration.
+It is also possible to start/stop file writing.

 In each calibration module one could see accumulated histograms - these are histograms produced by stream framework inside DABC process.